hashkat/hashkat/docs/visualization.md

 <br />

 Similar to our visualizations using Gephi, the red nodes in the above graph correspond to agents and the black edges in between them correspond to connections/followings between agents.
 It is important to note however that there is no way to distinguish between the different agent types via this method.

-### NetworkX

-You may use Networkx to analyze the network you've created as well.
-More information on [Networkx](https://networkx.github.io/documentation/latest/) can be found at their website [here](https://networkx.github.io/documentation/latest/).

-#### visualize.py

-You can visualize and analyze your networks by running the pre-prepared script **/~hashkat/visualize.py** by entering the following command after running a network simulation:

-`./visualize.py`

-Running this script will produce a plot of your network using Networkx, and will save the plot to **graph.svg**.
-This script will also run the analysis functions and algorithms discussed below.

 #### Number of Nodes